 The research team visited the firms in the treatment group starting in June 2016 to give them the training voucher.
 We attempted to re-interview all firms in the full sample for the first endline survey between March and June 2017.
-Out of the 1,192 firms in the sample, we successfully (re-) surveyed 789 firms.
-(The remaining ones were either closed (364) or declined to participate (39)).
-Of these 789, 284 were in the control group, and 505 in the treatment group.
-To minimize attrition, the survey team used a battery of tracking techniques-both phone and in-person search, GPS devices, flexible scheduling of interviews, etc. Lastly, the research team carried out a second endline survey from April to May 2019.
-628 firms were surveyed: 222 in the control group, and 406 in the treatment group.
+Out of the 1,192 firms in the sample, we successfully (re-) surveyed 789 firms, while 29 were confirmed closed.
+(The remaining ones were either unreachable (335) or declined to participate (39)).
+Of these 818, 297 were in the control group, and 521 in the treatment group.
+To minimize attrition the survey team used a battery of tracking techniques-both phone and in-person search, GPS devices, flexible scheduling of interviews, etc. Lastly, the research team carried out a second endline survey from April to May 2019.
+628 firms were surveyed, while another 106 were confirmed closed: 265 in the control group, and 469 in the treatment group.
 There was no differential attrition across the treatment and control groups in either of the two endlines.
 Our results are generally robust to a Lee (2009) bounds estimation approach to probing attrition concerns.